MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 | ResNet50    | 7,735.46          | 3,867.73          |
 | ConvNext-T  | 4,500.46          | 2,250.23          |

-**Note: The Flops of ConvNext-T couldn't get it from the calculations because the tensorflowHub model is colsed, but in future i will try to revert it to its archiecturte.
+**Note: The Flops of ConvNext-T couldn't get it from the calculations because the tensorflowHub model is colsed, but in future i will try to revert it to its archiecturte, or use the PyTorch model.
 So the Flops in the table is from its benchmark**

 Table with the most expensive layer in each model, along with the time it takes to compute.